yman45/WWmode/README.md

     * Device model - model
     * Firmware version - firmware

-You can search for VLANs straight with *-v/--find-vlan tag* option.
+You can search for VLANs straight with *-v/--find-vlan TAG* option.
+To find switches with firmware older or newer than given use *-o/--older-software MODEL VERSION* or *-n/--newer-software MODEL VERSION* respectively.

 ### Show

+*-S Group*
-To show all records in short use *-s/--show-all* key.
-To show full output on one record use *-d/--show value* where value can be an IPv4 address or FQDN.
+To show all records in short use *-a/--all* key.
+To show full output on one record use *-d/--device DEVICE* where value can be an IPv4 address or FQDN.
+To show switches considered inactive (not contacted last time) use *-i/--inactive* key.